Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Introduction

 The other perturbation away from the (first) chiral-flat limit is the (first) chiral-nonflat limit with a nonzero kinetic energy, which also has a valley-spin U(4) rotational symmetry (different from the nonchiral-flat U(4)) \cite{bultinck_ground_2020, ourpaper3}.
 In this case, we find all the different Chern number states at a fixed integer filling $\nu$ are degenerate up to second order perturbations.
-Without symmetry protections, their degeneracy will be lifted by higher order perturbations, and we will show numerically in a different paper \cite{ourpaper6} that the lowest Chern number (absolute value) is favored.
-Besides, we find the ground state in the chiral-nonflat limit favors fully occupying only one of the two Chern bands in each valley and spin.
-As a result, the occupied Chern $+1$ basis and the occupied Chern $-1$ basis tend to have distinct spin-valley polarizations, thus are antiferrmomagnetic (AFM) between each other in the perspective of the chiral-nonflat U(4) group.
-When the nonchiral perturbation is further turned on and the symmetry is reduced to U(2)$\times$U(2), an in-plane valley polarization is also favored (Fig. \ref{fig:valley}).
+Without symmetry protections, their degeneracy will be lifted by higher order perturbations, and we show numerically in a different paper \cite{ourpaper6} that the lowest Chern number (absolute value) is favored.
+Besides, we find the ground state in the chiral-nonflat limit favors filling only one of the two Chern bands in each valley and spin, in agreement with the analysis in Ref.~\cite{bultinck_ground_2020}.
+As a result, the occupied Chern $+1$ basis and the occupied Chern $-1$ basis tend to have distinct spin-valley polarizations, thus are antiferrmomagnetic (AFM) between each other from the perspective of the chiral-nonflat U(4) group.
+When the nonchiral perturbation is further turned on and the symmetry is reduced to U(2)$\times$U(2), we find the same valley coherence/polarization as that from perturbing the nonchiral-flat insulating states, namely, fully intervalley coherent states are favored when the Chern number $\nu_C=0$, partially intervalley coherent states are favored when $0<|\nu_C|<4-|\nu|$, and valley polarized states are favored when $|\nu_C|=4-|\nu|$.

-In particular, in the nonchiral-nonflat case, the in-plane valley polarized (i.e., intervalley coherent) ground states we obtained by adding nonchiral perturbation to the chiral-nonflat limit are the same as those we obtained by adding nonflat perturbation to the nonchiral-flat limit.
-The reason that they are FM from the perspective of the nonchiral-flat U(4) and are AFM from the viewpoint of the chiral-nonflat U(4) is because of the difference between these two U(4) symmetries \cite{ourpaper3} (Fig. \ref{fig:valley}).
-Note that the spin-valley polarizations (magnetizations) of all the insulating states we found in this paper have an orbital origin, due to the absence of spin-orbital coupling in TBG.
+In particular, in the nonchiral-nonflat case, the perturbative ground states we obtained by adding nonchiral perturbation to the chiral-nonflat limit are the same as those we obtained by adding nonflat perturbation to the nonchiral-flat limit, which indicate the uniqueness of the ground state when both nonchiral interaction and kinetic energy are small.
+Note that the spin-valley U(4) polarizations (magnetizations) of all the insulating states we found in this paper have an orbital magnetism origin, due to the absence of spin-orbital coupling in TBG.

+Crucially, all of our statements about the ground states at nonzero integer fillings are checked by exact diagonalization techniques in Ref.~\cite{ourpaper6} (fully verified for $\nu=-3$, and showing agreement within limited Hilbert spaces/parameters for $\nu=-2$ and $-1$).